NeCTAR-RC/tutorials/_cli-101/03-installing-updating.md

 ...
 ```

 Your instance will now show you a lot of logging information about the software it is downloading and upgrading.
 These upgrades often include security-related upgrades to your software and operating system.

 You should run an `apt update` and `apt upgrade` regularly.
+{: .callout-warning}

 ### Installing new software

-Installing new software, much like updating existing software, uses both `sudo` and `apt`.Try this example (output truncated below):
+Installing new software, much like updating existing software, uses both `sudo` and `apt`.Try this example:
 ```
 $ sudo apt install fortune-mod
 Reading package lists...
 Done